siobyrne/young-dressage-horse-program-analysis/README.md

 | Lucky Strike | Lord Laurie | His Highness    | Germany       | Monika Hartwitch           | Hanoverian | Pan American Games                       |

 #### Career Length of Young Horse Division Competitors
 Does the riding career length of Young Horse competitors differ by division?
-To answer this, I looked up the first year and last year of competition for all horses competing from 2002-2020 (*N*=888).
-I only considered a horse to have competed if they had a score in a dressage test at any level--materiale, suitability, and in-hand classes were not considered.
-Because of the impossibility of determining the reasons for any gaps in a competition record, I calculated career length as last year of competition minus first year of competition plus one (e.g. 2020 - 2020 + 1 = 1 year riding career).
+To answer this, I looked up the first year and last year of competition for all horses competing in the Young Horse divisions from 2002-2020 (*n*=555).
+I only considered scores earned in a dressage test at any level--materiale, suitability, and in-hand classes were not considered.
+Because of the impossibility of determining the reasons for any gaps in a competition record--a gap in competition does not necessarily mean the horse wasn't being trained--I calculated career length as last year of competition minus first year of competition plus one (e.g. 2020 - 2020 + 1 = 1 year riding career).

 I then calculated the mean career length for each division (Figure 11).
 The division with the longest average career length was the FEI 6 Year Old division (8.8 years), followed by the FEI 5 Year Old division (8.6 years), and then the USEF 4 Year Old division (7.2 years).
+A chi-square test of independence showed that there was no significant association between the division competed and career length (X2 (1, *n* = 555) = 55.4, *p* = .05).

-There are some difficulties parsing what this data actually shows us.
+There are some difficulties parsing what this data actually shows us regarding career length.
 One difficulty is that the majority of horses in this sample are imported, and may have competed a year or more before being brought to the USA, depending on the age of the horse.
-This means they may have a longer career than the data available indicates.
+This means they may have a longer career under saddle than the data available indicates.
 There may also be horses who switched the discipline in which they compete (e.g. from dressage to hunter/jumper), so these results would not be in the USDF database.
 Additionally, some professionals choose not to compete their young horses much if at all at the lower levels, so while these horses may have been under saddle for several years they may not have started competing until they were older.
 That said, it would be interesting to compare this data with the average career length of all the horses in the USDF database.

 ***Figure 11***
-*Average Career Length of Former Developing Horse Program Competitors by Division*
+*Average Career Length of Former Young Horse Program Competitors by Division*
 ![Career Length by Division](images/yh-career-length.png)

 ### 2008 - 2023, Developing Horse Division Competitive Outcomes